GoncharIgor/libs-inspector/README.md

 - If your project doesn't have devDependencies, then it will be written in empty block
 - Information for each dependency is being retrieved from: https://npms.io
 - If the dependency info couldn't be got from `npms.io`, then the row is highlighted in red
+- When package version can be updated to new major version, its cell is highlighted

 ## Next features to come
-- Highlight the packages, whose major versions should be updated
 - collapsible tables for better UX